spencerslickremix/InAppPurchaseManager-EXAMPLE/README.md

 ![My image](http://slickremix.com/gitub-InAppPurchaseManager-EXAMPLE-images/bundle%20identifier.png)

-So in this project I used
+In this project I used
 -------------------------

 1. InAppPurchaseManager